 This is a rotating course that will address various areas of law.
-Possible courses include Sports Law and Race, Gender and Justice.
+Possible courses include multicultural issues in the law or health law.

 This course introduces students to the role of appellate courts in the American justice system.
 Students learn and apply the basic elements of appellate argument including brief writing and oral advocacy.
 Students use a case problem to explore written and oral advocacy techniques in the court of appeals.
 Students prepare and present an oral argument at the end of the semester based upon the case problem.

 Comparative Legal Systems